 - Allow for sorting units based on team-defined tags

 To ensure that the application would accomplish these goals, I designed a data model capable of storing all of the necessary property data.
-After many conversations to clarify the cardinality of specific relationships, I finalized the data model and implemented it as a MS Access database.
+After many conversations to clarify the cardinality of specific relationships, I finalized the data model and implemented it as a SQL database.